 - Subsidised State BRT system will be competing with already existing commercial services.
-BRT system will make existing routes unviable; - It is vital that the frequency of existing services is maintained as some people (the elderly/young) rely on buses as their main source of travel; - Comprehensive scheme of feeder or orbital bus routes will have to be introduced along with the BRT to compensate for the possible diminution of existing services; and - Extra buses will cause extra congestion and slow down the existing services.
+BRT system will make existing routes unviable; - It is vital that the frequency of existing services is maintained as some people (the elderly/young) rely on buses as their main source of travel; - The preferred route is a duplication of the existing Swords Express route and will completely undermine the efficiency of this service; - Comprehensive scheme of feeder or orbital bus routes will have to be introduced along with the BRT to compensate for the possible diminution of existing services; and - Extra buses will cause extra congestion, and slow down the existing services.